ton-community/ton-docs/docs/v3/contribute/localization-program/translation-style-guide.md

 Crowdin has a built-in feature that warns translators when they are about to make a mistake.
 Crowdin will automatically alert you before saving your translation if you forget to include a tag from the source, translate elements that should not be translated, add several consecutive spaces, forget end punctuation, etc. If you see a warning like this, please double-check the suggested translation.

 :::warning
-Never ignore these warnings, as they usually mean something is wrong or the translation is missing a key part of the source text.
+Never ignore these warnings, as they usually mean something is wrong or the translation lacks a key part of the source text.
 :::

 ## Short vs. complete forms/abbreviations
-There are a lot of abbreviations used on the website, e.g. dapps, NFT, DAO, DeFi, etc. These abbreviations are commonly used in English and most visitors to the website are familiar with them.
+The website uses many abbreviations, such as apps, DApps, NFT, DAO, DeFi, etc. These abbreviations are commonly used in English, and most visitors are familiar with them.

-Since they usually don’t have established translations in other languages, the best way to approach these and similar terms is to provide a descriptive translation of the full form, and add the English abbreviation in brackets.
+Since they usually don’t have established translations in other languages, the best approach to these and similar terms is to provide a descriptive translation of the full form and add the English abbreviation in brackets.

 Do not translate these abbreviations since most people are unfamiliar with them, and the localized versions would not make much sense to most visitors.

 Example of how to translate DApps:

-* Decentralized applications (DApps) → Translated in full form (English abbreviation in brackets)
+* Decentralized applications (DApps) → Translated in complete form (English abbreviation in brackets)

 ## Terms without established translations
-Some terms might not have established translations in other languages, and are widely known by the original English term.
+Some terms might not have established translations in other languages but are widely known by their original English names.
 Such terms mostly include newer concepts, like proof-of-work, proof-of-stake, Beacon Chain, staking, etc.

-While translating these terms can sound unnatural, since the English version is commonly used in other languages as well, it is highly recommended that they are translated.
+While translating these terms can sound unnatural, since the English version is commonly used in other languages, it is highly recommended that they be translated.

-When translating them, feel free to get creative, use descriptive translations, or simply translate them literally.
+Feel free to get creative, use descriptive translations, or translate them literally.

-The reason why most terms should be translated, instead of leaving some in English, is the fact that this new terminology will become more widespread in the future, as more people start using TON and related technologies.
-If we want to onboard more people from all over the world to this space, we need to provide understandable terminology in as many languages as possible, even if we need to create it ourselves.
+Most terms should be translated instead of leaving some in English, as this new terminology will become more widespread in the future as more people start using TON and related technologies.
+If we want to onboard more people from around the world to this space, we need to provide understandable terminology in as many languages as possible, even if we need to create it ourselves.

 ## Buttons & CTAs
 The website contains numerous buttons, which should be translated differently than other content.

 Button text can be identified by viewing the context screenshots, connected with most strings, or by checking the context in the editor, which includes the phrase ‘’button’’.

-The translations for buttons should be as short as possible, to prevent formatting mismatches.
-Additionally, button translations should be imperative, i.e. present a command or request.
+Button translations should be as short as possible to prevent formatting mismatches.
+Additionally, button translations should be imperative, i.e., present a command or request.

 ## Translating for inclusivity
 TON docs visitors come from all over the world and from different backgrounds.
 Therefore, the language on the website should be neutral, welcoming to everyone, and not exclusive.

-An essential aspect of this is gender neutrality.
-This can be easily achieved by using the formal form of address, and avoiding any gender-specific words in the translations.
+Gender neutrality is an essential aspect of this.
+This can be easily achieved by using the formal address form and avoiding gender-specific words in the translations.

-Another form of inclusivity is trying to translate for a global audience, not specific to any country, race or region.
+Another form of inclusivity is trying to translate for a global audience, not specific to any country, race, or region.

 Finally, the language should be suitable for all audiences and ages.

 ## Language-specific translations
-When translating, it is important to follow the grammar rules, conventions and formatting, used in your language, as opposed to copying from the source.
-The source text follows English grammar rules and conventions, which is not applicable to many other languages.
+When translating, it is important to follow the grammar rules, conventions, and formatting used in your language, as opposed to copying from the source.
+The source text follows English grammar rules and conventions, which are not applicable to many other languages.

 You should be aware of the rules for your language and translate accordingly.
-If you need help, reach out to us and we will help you find some resources on how these elements should be used in your language.
+If you need help, contact us, and we will help you find some resources on how these elements should be used in your language.

 Some examples of what to be particularly mindful of: